 If you have a question or concern, please contact me.

-This website is brand new (as of March 2017).
-If you find something that “doesn’t work,” please don’t hesitate to contact me.
+If you find something on this site that “doesn’t work,” please don’t hesitate to contact me.
 Whether it is a music sample that doesn’t load, a problem with the product discussion area or the blog, or help with getting your downloads.
-Use the contact form or email me at charpist5 at aol dot com.
+You can email me at charpist5 at aol dot com.

 About the music books: